prjemian/hklpy2/docs/source/concepts/planning/_design-discussion.md

 ## Review of terminology coordinate systems

-- $B$ goes from *hkl* to an orthonormal basis in the crystal reference frame
+- {math}`B` goes from *hkl* to an orthonormal basis in the crystal reference frame
-- $U$ goes from the crystal reference frame to the reciprocal lab frame (expressing how the crystal is stuck onto the diffractometer)
+- {math}`U` goes from the crystal reference frame to the reciprocal lab frame (expressing how the crystal is stuck onto the diffractometer)
 - Solving the diffractometer equation goes from the reciprocal lab frame to diffractometer angles.
 (Some people loosely call this "real space" but perhaps they shouldn't.
 It's angles.)

 ## Desired API